junegunn/fzf/README-VIM.md

 ### fzf inside terminal buffer

-On the latest versions of Vim and Neovim, fzf will start in a terminal buffer.
-If you find the default ANSI colors to be different, consider configuring the colors using `g:terminal_ansi_colors` in regular Vim or `g:terminal_color_x` in Neovim.
+When fzf is configured to start in a terminal buffer inside Vim or Neovim, you may find the default ANSI colors to be different.
+In that case, configure the colors using `g:terminal_ansi_colors` in regular Vim or `g:terminal_color_x` in Neovim.

 ```vim
 " Terminal colors for seoul256 color scheme